pftq/TheWorldExchange/README.md

 - Bonus: Chat box feature running entirely on Ripple, decentralized and stored forever, doubles as a free notary because nothing can ever be changed or removed once it's up.
 - Bonus 2: Ripple Names is back and re-implemented entirely on the ledger.

+To use, simply download the webpage using the Download as Zip on Github.
+This project/site is nothing more than a collection of HTML pages calling existing functionality on Ripple's blockchain network.
+It is analogous to client-side HTML page for Ethereum called MyEtherWallet, except the underlying blockchain here has built-in exchange issuance, trading, and compliance functionality.

 We welcome others to improve on the code and share; we're happy to update the site with any code improvements others make (after review etc of course).
 The site already is and always has been open-source by the fact that it's just pure HTML/Javascript, which anyone can right-click the page while viewing and see the source on.
 At the very least, it should be helpful as working examples for much of Ripple's API functionality.

 If there are any questions, feel free to ask or reach out at contact@theworldexchange.net